10.1 Comparing Two Independent Population Means

 Marketing companies have collected data implying that teenage girls use more ring tones on their cellular phones than teenage boys do.
 In one particular study of 40 randomly chosen teenage girls and boys (20 of each) with cellular phones, the mean number of ring tones for the girls was 3.2 with a standard deviation of 1.5.
 The mean for the boys was 1.7 with a standard deviation of 0.8.
 Conduct a hypothesis test to determine if the means are approximately the same or if the girls’ mean is higher than the boys’ mean.

-Use the information from Appendix C: Data Sets to answer the next four exercises.
+Use the information from Data Sets in Appendix A: Statistical Tables to answer the next four exercises.

 Using the data from Lap 1 only, conduct a hypothesis test to determine if the mean time for completing a lap in races is the same as it is in practices.

 Repeat the test in Exercise 10.69, but use Lap 5 data this time.

 In two to three complete sentences, explain in detail how you might use Terri Vogel’s data to answer the following question.
 “Does Terri Vogel drive faster in races than she does in practices?”

 Use the following information to answer the next two exercises.
 The Eastern and Western Major League Soccer conferences have a new Reserve Division that allows new players to develop their skills.
 Data for a randomly picked date showed the following annual goals.

 |Los Angeles 9||D.C.
 United 9|